Every passing month highlights a new facet of New York State, drawing millions of visitors to its hills, islands, forest, lakes and festivals.

 The long, warm summer is the time to get wet in New York State's lovely lakes © Image Source / Getty Images

-As the final autumn leaves fall and trees bare their branches, upstate regions see their first snowfall, while Long Island and areas closer to New York City just feel a chill.
+As the final autumn leaves fall in November and trees bare their branches, upstate regions see their first snowfall, while Long Island and areas closer to New York City just feel a chill.
 But by the month’s end, the whole state is chock-full of holiday spirit.

 Explore related stories